 The downside to the push-pull pot is that it requires more space below the Volume or Tone control.
 Some guitars may not have enough room.
 You will want to check your guitar before deciding which switch to use.

 The same instructions are used for the toggle switch as are used for the push-pull pot.
 You will have the added challenge, however, of where to install it on your guitar.
-You will most likely need to drill a permanent hole, so guitars that have pickguards with a lot of open space underneath are a candidate for the toggle switch.
+You will most likely need to drill a permanent hole, so guitars that have pickguards with a lot of open space underneath are candidates for the toggle switch.

 The Push-Pull Pot